The Judicial Council was established on 17th December 2019 pursuant to the Judicial Council Act 2019.

 - The Chief Justice and each of the four Presidents

 - One judge elected by and from the judges of each of the five jurisdictions

 - One additional judge co-opted by the Board

 The Judicial Council Act 2019 provides for a number of Committees to be set up to deal with specific areas of work.
-These are the Personal Injuries Guidelines Committee, the Judicial Studies Committee, and the Sentencing Guidelines Committee.
+These are the Judicial Studies Committee, the Personal Injuries Guidelines Committee, the Sentencing Guidelines and Information Committee and the Judicial Conduct Committee.

 It also provides for the establishment of Judicial Support Committees for each of the 5 jurisdictions.
 The function of a Judicial Support Committee will be to advise and assist the Council in the performance of its functions under the Judicial Council Act regarding matters relevant to that jurisdiction.
 The Council may establish such further Committees as may be required to support it in the performance of its functions.

 At the first meeting of the Judicial Council on 7th February 2020 dates were specified for the establishment of the various Committees of the Council.
 Those dates are as follows:

 - Judicial Studies Committee: 10th February 2020

 - Personal Injuries Guidelines Committee: 28th April 2020